Anyon condensation and tensor categories: Bootstrap analysis

+We list some basic ingredients of the relation between $\EC$ and $\ED$ and some necessary physical data associated to an anyon condensation. \bnu

-\item Any composite anyon in $\ED$ is made of (or a $\Zb_{\geq 0}$-linear combination of) simple anyons in $\EC$.
+\item A composite anyon in $\ED$ is necessarily made of (or a $\Zb_{\geq 0}$-linear combination of) simple anyons in $\EC$.
 The condensation process does not affect the ingredients of such a composite anyon.
-More precisely, any condensation, no matter if it is anyonic or not, is a process of selecting a subspace of the original large Hilbert space $\EH$.
 The ground state or other states in the condensed phase are those states in $\EH$ that survives the condensation.
 Therefore, all objects in $\ED$ are automatically objects in $\EC$, the condensation simply induces the {\it identity condensation map} $M \xrightarrow{\id_M} M$ for all $M$ in $\ED$.
 In particular, the categorical vacuum wave function (or the tensor unit) $\one_\ED$ should be viewed as an object $A$ in $\EC$, i.e. $\one_\ED = A$.
 In general, $A$ is a composite anyon in $\EC$ unless the condensation is trivial.
 The object $A$ should be viewed as a categorical ground-state wave function in the condensed phase.
-In general, objects in $\ED$ do not cover all objects in $\EC$ except in the case of trivial condensation.
-Namely, not all composite anyons in $\EC$ survive the condensation.
+Not all anyons in $\EC$ survive the condensation.
+The MTC $\ED$ consists of only deconfined particles.
+The precisely definition of a deconfined particle emerges later as we move on.

-\item Since all anyons in $\ED$ are made of simple anyons in $\EC$, all the possible fusion-splitting channels in the condensed $\ED$-phase must come from those in the uncondensed $\EC$-phase.
-The information of these channels is given by hom spaces.
+\item Since all anyons in $\ED$ are made of simple anyons in $\EC$, all the possible fusion-splitting channels in the condensed $\ED$-phase must come from those in $\EC$.
+The information of these channels is encoded in the hom spaces.
 Therefore, we must have an embedding: